spatialos/UnrealGDK/docs/content/generating-a-snapshot.md

-> This [pre-alpha](https://docs.improbable.io/reference/13.1/shared/release-policy#maturity-stages) release of the SpatialOS Unreal GDK is for evaluation and feedback purposes only, with limited documentation - see the guidance on [Recommended use]({{urlRoot}}/index#recommended-use)
+<%(Callout type="warn" message="This [pre-alpha](https://docs.improbable.io/reference/latest/shared/release-policy#maturity-stages) release of the SpatialOS Unreal GDK is for evaluation and feedback purposes only, with limited documentation - see the guidance on [Recommended use]({{urlRoot}}/index#recommended-use)")%>

 # Generating a snapshot

-If you're not familiar with snapshots in the context of SpatialOS, please look at the [full snapshot documentation](https://docs.improbable.io/reference/13.1/shared/operate/snapshots) (SpatialOS documentation).
+If you're not familiar with snapshots in the context of SpatialOS, please look at the [full snapshot documentation](https://docs.improbable.io/reference/latest/shared/operate/snapshots) (SpatialOS documentation).

 The SpatialOS Unreal GDK snapshots contain two kinds of entities: critical entities and placeholders.